Giorgos Giakoumakis

-Giorgos Giakoumakis (Γιώργος Γιακουμάκης; born 9 December 1994) is a Greek professional footballer who plays as a striker for Major League Soccer club Atlanta United FC and the Greece national team.
+Georgios Giakoumakis (Γιώργος Γιακουμάκης; born 9 December 1994) is a Greek professional footballer who plays as a striker for Super League Greece club PAOK, on loan from Liga MX club Cruz Azul, and the Greece national team.

 Club career

 Early career

-Giakoumakis started his career at Atsalenios.
-In 2012, he signed for Platanias and he debuted for the club in a 3–2 win against Skoda Xanthi, coming in as a substitute in the 78th minute.
+Giakoumakis was born and grew up in Heraklion, Crete, where he started his career in local teams.
+He began his professional career Atsalenios in his hometown, Heraklion.
+In 2012, he signed for Platanias, in Chania and he debuted for the club in a 3–2 win against Skoda Xanthi, coming in as a substitute in the 78th minute.

-In January 2014 he signed for Episkopi on loan until the end of the season and he made a total of 11 appearances and scoring two goals.
+In January 2014 he signed for Episkopi in Rethymno on loan until the end of the season and he made a total of 11 appearances and scoring two goals.
 He returned to Platanias, starting playing more often in the 2014–15 season and on 26 April 2015, he scored his first Superleague goal, in a 2–0 home win Panetolikos.

 AEK Athens

-On 26 June 2017, Giakoumakis joined AEK Athens on a four-year contract.
+On 26 June 2017, Giakoumakis left Crete to join one of Athens' major clubs, AEK Athens on a four-year contract.
 On 20 December, he scored his first goal with the club in a 4–0 away Greek Cup win against Panetolikos.
 On 4 February, he scored as a late substitute in stoppage time in 2–1 away win game against champions Olympiacos.
 It was his first goal in Super League with AEK.

 He scored his first goal for the 2018–19 season, in a 2–1 home win against Lamia for the Greek Cup, taking advantage of Lucas Boyé's excellent solo effort.

 Loans to OFI and Górnik Zabrze

-On 24 January 2019, after a year-and-a-half in AEK Athens, Giakoumakis signed a six months contract with OFI in the club's effort to avoid relegation, with an undisclosed purchase option for the summer of 2019.
+On 24 January 2019, after a year-and-a-half with AEK Athens, Giakoumakis returned briefly to his hometown in Crete to join the island's biggest team, OFI.
+He signed a six-month contract as part of the club's effort to avoid relegation, with an undisclosed purchase option for the summer of 2019.
 On 17 March 2019, he scored his first goal with the club in a crucial 2–0 home win over fellow strugglers Levadiakos to climb above their SuperLeague rivals, however both clubs still sit in the relegation zone.

 On 3 March 2020, he was loaned out to Ekstraklasa club Górnik Zabrze for the remainder of the current football season.
 On 30 May 2020, Giakoumakis scored the winning goal for Górnik Zabrze against ŁKS Łódź sealing a vital 1–0 away win for his club.
 On 23 June 2020, Giakoumakis scored his third goal for Górnik Zabrze in the Ekstraklasa, while teammate Stavros Vasilantonopoulos registered his second marker for the club in the same match.
 The Greek striker connected with a low pass across the box, neatly turning the ball beyond the goalkeeper into the far right corner, sealing a 3–1 away win against ŁKS Łódź.